jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?
 As computers got better, it made typing and printing increasingly easy.
 A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to keep making more memos, rules, and regulations.

 Using new technology for themselves, and keeping it away from customers, is how the Industrial Age middlemen kept growing.
-Now they hold potent Internet Age levers of power in their hands while customers wait on hold with a call-center or spend 30 minutes filling out paper forms.
+You can see the same trend in trend whenever a civilization enters a new age.
+The political power of the old age is used to grasp levers of power to enrich itself (Turkish Janissaires and British landed aristocracy are two examples).
+Today's middlemen turned themselves into gatekeepers of potent Internet Age levers of power while customers wait on hold with a call-center or spend 30 minutes filling out paper forms.

 Some middlemen are, in fact, needed.
 Many, however, are not.
 All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.